HumanDynamics/openbadge-server/API.md

 <a name="putmeeting"></a>
-###PUT /:projectID/meetings
+###PUT /:projectKEY/meetings

-Create a meeting with given logfile.
+Create a meeting with given logfile, or update the logfile of a given project.

 **Headers Passed**